Usage

 choco install postgresql12 --params '/Password:test'

-To uninstall dependent package use --force-dependencies
+To uninstall dependent package use --force-dependencies:

 # The following two examples are identical